-The residential 1st floor demanded excessive restoration process.
-All alien structural interventions were removed, as well as any later addition that deformed the original exterior view of the building.
-We tried to bring out elements like the glass room on the terrace and the skilful metal rail.
-To add to the overall preservation mindset, the walls and roof base were painted white.
-The wooden exterior parts of the windows were painted in light grey shade, in opposition to their interior part, where a dark blue shade was selected.
+The residential first floor required excessive restoration.
+All alien structural interventions were removed as were any later additions that were deforming the original exterior view of the building.
+Elements such as the glass room on the terrace and the skilfully designed metal rail were brought out.
+To add to the overall preservation concept, the walls and wooden roof base were painted white.
+The wooden exterior parts of the windows were painted in a light grey shade in contrast to their interior parts for which a dark blue shade was selected.
 Since the existing interior plan served as office space, a complete interior redesign was necessary.
 Though the addition of interior walls and the creation of new openings the space became more functional and suitable for residential use.